-I won't mention specifically how Nichijou's plot is structured to avoid spoilers but it was very fitting for the show.
+I won't mention specifically how Nichijou's plot is structured to avoid spoilers but it was very fitting of the show.
 The way it was structured was appropriate for its themes (slice of life and comedy) and naturally aligned with the story complimenting the simplistic approach of Nichijou.

 Regarding the jokes, they were hilarious and ingenious.
 Nichijou bases its humour on the events of our daily lives.
 One side of it is about exaggerating these events.
 While the other is about breaking the norms and boundaries of society.
 Nichijou is partially a satisfying watch as it fulfils our secret desires.
 In a sense, Nichijou is an escapist anime.

 The execution was impeccable, which is critical because whether a joke is funny or not generally depends more so on the execution rather than the joke itself.
 The show manages to provide a unique and enjoyable comedy experience from episode 1 to 24.
 No joke ever felt repetitive as they were used only after taking into consideration the scenario, the progression of the show, viewer reception and the mood.
 This is its recipe for success.
 In such an instance, the jokes were all very unique making it difficult to spoil the moment by predicting the outcome.

 The story is the only component where marks were lost as not all of the jokes were funny.
 A very small portion of them simply weren't funny.